pop-os/shell/README.md

 - [The Proposal](#the-proposal): Possible upstreaming into GNOME
 - [The Problem](#the-problem): Why we need this in GNOME
+- [Installation](#installation): For those wanting to install this on their distribution
 - The Solution:
   - [Shared Features](#shared-features): Behaviors shared between stacking and auto-tiling modes
   - [Stacking Mode](#stacking-mode): Behaviors specific to the stacking mode